tomerfiliba/plumbum/docs/cli.rst

     Given --verbose, the following are missing ['log-to-file']

 .. warning::
-   Currently, the toolkit doesn't go as far as computing a topological order on the switches given;
+   The toolkit invokes the switch functions in the same order in which the switches were given on the command line.
+It doesn't go as far as computing a topological order on the, but this will change in the future.
-   it invokes the switch functions at an arbitrary order.
-This will change in future releases.

 Mutual Exclusion
 ^^^^^^^^^^^^^^^^^